RobertLicht/NN_PyTorch_AT_Example/README.md

-# Demo of a first deep learning neuronal network model in Python
+# Demo of a first deep learning neural network model in Python
-This demonstration is based on the great [tutorial](https://machinelearningmastery.com/develop-your-first-neural-network-with-pytorch-step-by-step/) from Adrian Tam PhD, in which he explains Step by Step how to develop an (Artificial) Neural Network with PyTorch. 🤖🧠🇦🇮👾
+This demonstration is based on the great [tutorial](https://machinelearningmastery.com/develop-your-first-neural-network-with-pytorch-step-by-step/) by Adrian Tam PhD, in which he explains Step by Step how to develop an (Artificial) Neural Network with PyTorch. 🤖🧠🇦🇮👾

 ## Quick links
 * [Overview](#overview)